bitifet/sqltt/README.md

 ORM solutions solve that problem at the cost of generating suboptimal queries and disallowing most powerful SQL and/or database-specific features.

-SQLTT allow us to maintain single version of each query while preserving the whole power of actual SQL also providing many advanced features such as reusing snipppets or whole queries and [much more](#features) fully embracing the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
+SQLTT allows us to maintain single version of each query while preserving the whole power of actual SQL also providing many advanced features such as reusing snipppets or whole queries and [much more](#features) fully embracing the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.